The Latest Buzz

 That leaves us with an image like the one below.

-module that was specifically designed for running low-power, high-performance, AI and depth perception tasks in real time.
+Beyond the lenses, the Bee’s mapmaking performance comes from a custom-designed version of the Luxonis OAK-SoM computer vision module that was specifically designed for running low-power, high-performance, AI and depth perception tasks in real time.
 It’s a workhorse, capable of generating consistent map data all day and night at highway speeds without breaking a sweat.

 Modern smartphones have impressive processing specs on paper.
 But they weren’t designed to perform these kinds of specialized computer vision tasks for hours on end without overheating.
 (Before getting there, a smartphone will get aggressively throttled by its operating system anyway.)